 Wondering why your Lavender is Turning Gray?

 Growing lavender should be fairly straightforward, right?
 A hot climate with minimal watering is the basic requirement of lavender plants.
-But, unfortunately, lavender can be plagued by a number of problems.
+But, unfortunately, lavender can be plagued by several problems.

 Causes Of Lavender Turning Gray